 “Basically, you are sicker with the flu compared to a standard upper-respiratory infection.
 It’s like a cold on steroids,” says Dr. Cameron.
 “Your fever is higher.
 Your symptoms last longer.
 You are miserable and achy.”

 Flu symptoms are also similar to those caused by COVID-19.
-Testing is necessary to know whether you have flu or COVID-19 (or another respiratory illness altogether).
+Testing is necessary to know whether you have flu or COVID-19 (or another respiratory illness).

-In rare cases, patients with flu might not have any symptoms at all, so one should not self-diagnose their illness based on symptoms alone.
+In rare cases, patients with flu might not have any symptoms, so one should not self-diagnose their illness based on symptoms alone.

 Who is at risk for the flu?